WimPauwelsBerthylis/timerdisplay/README.md

   Your browser does not support the video tag.
 </video>

+Alternatively grab it [here: media/workingdemo_web.MOV](https://github.com/WimPauwelsBerthylis/timerdisplay/blob/main/media/workingdemo_web.mov).
+Apparently it should be <10MB to be viewable here.

 # Dependencies
 The control of the matrix display uses a [fork](https://github.com/WimPauwelsBerthylis/rpi-rgb-led-matrix) of the original [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) project.